menu icon

 Bison pot roast with vegetables in slow cooker.

-6. Cover and cook on high for 6 hours or low for 8 to 10 hours.
-The meat should be tender and fall apart.
+Step 5.
+Cook.
+Cover and cook on high for 6 hours or low for 8 to 10 hours, until the meat is tender.
 Remove the thyme sprigs and bay leaves.

 Sliced bison roast on a white serving dish with vegetables.
 Christmas candle and decorations on the side.